sdiehl/zero-to-qed/docs/src/14_tactics.md

 {{#include ../../src/ZeroToQED/Tactics.lean:rw_simp}}
 ```

+> [!TIP]
+> `rw` rewrites the first occurrence it finds.
+Use `rw [h] at hyp` to rewrite in a hypothesis instead of the goal.
+If rewriting fails due to dependent types or metavariables, try `simp_rw` which handles these cases more gracefully.
+Use `nth_rw n [h]` to target a specific occurrence.

 ### simp
 The `simp` tactic repeatedly applies lemmas marked with `@[simp]` to simplify the goal.
 It handles common algebraic identities, list operations, and logical simplifications automatically.

 ```lean
 {{#include ../../src/ZeroToQED/Tactics.lean:rw_simp}}
 ```

+> [!TIP]
+> Use `simp only [lemma1, lemma2]` for reproducible proofs.
+Bare `simp` can break when new simp lemmas are added to the library.
+Use `simp?` to see which lemmas were applied, then replace with `simp only [...]` for stability.
+In Mathlib code reviews, bare `simp` at non-terminal positions is discouraged.

 ### simp_all
 The `simp_all` tactic simplifies both the goal and all hypotheses simultaneously, using each simplified hypothesis to help simplify the others.